KVXYMatt/class-extractor/README.md

 ### 1.0.2

-Added some install and usage documentation
+Added some install and usage documentation and fixed dependency vulnerabilities

 ### 1.0.1